 Originally created to celebrate the pin in college wrestling, the Dan Hodge Trophy is based on seven criteria including record, number of pins, dominance, past credentials, quality of competition, sportsmanship/citizenship and heart.
 The trophy is based primarily on the results of a single season, but past accomplishments are considered as well, particularly in years where the competition is tighter.

 The winner of the Hodge Trophy is determined based on a voting process that includes previous Hodge members, national media members, retired college coaches from each region of the United States and a representative of the national wrestling organizations in the country.
-Each voter is given one ballot containing the finalists, typically a group of approximately four undefeated wrestlers from the previous season, though the 2020 season included eight finalists.
+Each voter is given one ballot containing the finalists, typically a group of approximately four undefeated wrestlers from the previous season, though the 2021 season included six finalists.
 Fans also have a chance to vote for the Hodge winner, and the athlete with the most fan votes will receive two first-place votes in the count.
 Voting is typically conducted after the conclusion of the NCAA tournament, and the winner is announced in April.
 Schools traditionally honor the Hodge winner during a fall football game as well.
-The 2020 Hodge Trophy race included 57 votes, 52 of which went for Spencer Lee, elevating him as the clear winner of the annual trophy.

 Dan Hodge Trophy winners

-Of the 27 Dan Hodge winners, Spencer Lee, the most recent Dan Hodge Trophy recipient, is the first and only 125-pounder to ever win the award.
+Of the 28 Dan Hodge winners, Spencer Lee, the most recent co-Dan Hodge Trophy recipient, is the first and only 125-pounder to ever win the award.

 Four wrestlers have won the Dan Hodge Trophy at 165 pounds, the most popular weight class for Hodge winners.
 Of those four winners at 165 pounds, Penn State's David Taylor won the award twice.